rafaelmmoreira/PanTompkinsQRS/README.txt

 the MIT-BIH database converted to ASCII) and the output for this signal are included in the examples folder.
 There's also a plot of the first 10000 samples (~27.8 seconds) plus the output.
-One can note on this plot two limitations from the algorithm: it takes about 2 R-R intervals to learn (before that, its thresholds are still adjusting and there are a couple of false positives), and the output is delayed by a few milisseconds due to the filtering stages.
+One can note on this plot two limitations from the algorithm: it takes about 2 R-R intervals to learn (before that, its thresholds are still adjusting and there are a couple of false positives).
 After the first 2 seconds, the algorithm stabilizes.
 For patients with anomalous ECG signals, chances of false positives or missed detections increase.
 However, this algorithm is known for a very high precision.
+Also, the output is delayed by a few milisseconds due to the filtering stages.
+A fix has been added by ignoring the first few samples so that the input and output signals' peaks match one another.
+The down side is missing a few samples.
 I've also added (April 2019) another plot showing a few heartbeats from the original signal plus the output from the bandpass filter, the derivative, the squared derivative, the integral and the Pan-Tompkins classification.